colossalSorrow/models/README.md

 # models
-A selection of models etc I have done
+I have collected a selection of models etc I have done.